mdn/content/files/en-us/mozilla/add-ons/webextensions/api/commands/onchanged/index.md

     - `changeInfo`

       - : `object`.
-An object containing three properties.
+An object containing containing the name of the command, its new active shortcut, and its old shortcut.

         - `name`
           - : `string`.
 Name of the command.
 This matches the name given to the command in its [manifest.json entry](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/commands).